JohanAanesen/CSAMS/docs/brede-Notes.md

 * Today was just bug after bug, not a fun day, I also worked an hour longer so I can leave earlier on Friday.

 ### Thursday - 07/02/19
+*I overslept 30min today, I was supposed to start one hour earlier, so I have to work 1h 20min longer today :/* *

 ### Friday - 08/02/19
+*I'm going home today, so I'm leaving 2hours earlier*

 ## Week Two
 ### Monday - 11/02/19